greenjam19/NSBE-SHPE-Hackathon-2024/Frontend/hackathon_front_end/docs/intro.md

 # Why Opulence & Opportunities?

-Opulence & Opportunities is a resources for underrepresented communities to be exposed to new fields and the requirements to get started.
+Opulence & Opportunities is a resource for underrepresented communities to be exposed to new fields and the requirements to get started.
 By providing a centralized resource for all of this information, we'll collectively be able to break down the barriers for entry.

 ## Core Mission